 You get a quarterly results snapshot, with graphs so you can see what’s working and what needs further tweaking.
 Meanwhile you can login at any time to see for yourself how the ad campaigns are faring, or track the stats using the free Google Analytics tool.
 Want to see exactly what work I’ve done on the account?
 Adwords tracks every change.

 You are encouraged to suggest priority areas of your website for promotion, and to be as involved as you want in the wording of ads.
 You can either leave it mostly in my capable hands, or work collaboratively to get the best results.
 We could even arrange a session with your staff to come up with advert ideas.
 I can also make recommendations for improving your website pages, to get better results.

 Let me know what you need, whether it’s training to use your Google Ad Grant better, a one-off audit or monthly management of your campaigns.

 Contact me to find out more about how I can help boost the audience for your charity website and get it noticed.

 Google Ad Grant case study: The Ectopic Pregnancy Trust

 I’ve managed the Google Ad Grant for the Ectopic Pregnancy Trust website since October 2013.
 Currently we’re maxing out the $10,000 budget, and getting about 18,000 extra visits per month to their website because of the Ad Grant.
 The grant is used to promote their medical information to different audiences, with keywords for symptoms aimed at women of childbearing age and pointing to patient information; plus medical keywords and jargon to appear at the top of searches made by professionals.
 The stats below were for April 2018.

-I presented this case study at Google’s Ad Grant Day in London, on 31st May and 1st June 2018: The Ectopic Pregnancy Trust’s use of a Google Grant
+I presented this case study at Google’s Ad Grant Day in London, in June 2018: The Ectopic Pregnancy Trust’s use of a Google Grant